jshaker000/mandlebrot_explorer/README.md

 M toggles to 'modulo view'

-R to reset your view
+R to reset your view and scale back to the main fractal

+Currently Histogram view looks inconsistent.
+In some view it looks great and in others it looks iffy.
-Currently Histogram view looks poor, but I think the concept is good and efforts will be made to improve it.
+But I think the concept is good and efforts will be made to improve it.

 Efforts will also be made to have seperate keybindings for smooth / coarse zoom and pan

 ### Customization: